ferre150/data_vis_final_proj_NF/README.md

 ## To run the Code

- 1. Open the R Project file: Midterm_Project_NF.Rproj.
+ 1. Open the R Project file: Data_Vis_Final Project.Rproj.
  2. Make sure the directory is set to the project folder.
  3. Download required packages.
  4. Run the code.